 Don’t forget that as long as there are seats available on another flight to your destination, KLM must rebook you on that flight.
 You don’t have to spend anything - even if the seat is in a higher class.
 But that doesn’t mean that you are not eligible to compensation.

-We can assist you in claiming the compensation you deserve.
+We can assist you in claiming the compensation you deserve and helping you know how much KLM owes you.
 Just fill out the flight details of your cancelled flight in our Compensation Calculator and we’ll take it from there.
 ClaimCompass will do all the work for you.

 While their flight performance is very good, KLM’s claim processing score is only barely above average.
 Take a look at the table below for more details: